Claiming Superannuation TPD Payouts

 You can find out if you are eligible by checking your superannuation policy statement or calling your super fund with your TPD policy questions, ensuring you get the answers in writing.
 Check if you had TPD insurance cover when you ceased work, as your super provider could tell you otherwise when you call.

 Please know that if Aussie Injury Lawyers is managing your case, it’s free for us to explore your insurance coverage and let you know your legal options.
-To know if you can make one or more TPD claims, call us now on 1300 873 252
+To know if you can make one or more TPD insurance claims, call us now on 1300 873 252

 Check our guide to TPD Claims >